-Looking for the perfect adventure shorts for the guys in your life?
-We’ve got you covered!
+Looking for the perfect adventure shorts for the men in your life?

 For sizing reference:

 Travis (with orange hat) and Justin are 5′ 11′ and weigh 180 -185 lbs with athletic-build frames.
 Former soccer players (one a Division 1 college star…hehe), they’ve got bigger thighs and butts.
 Trav’s got the shorter legs between the two of them.